IEA AFC Annex 31: Polymer electrolyte membrane fuel cell (Working period 2017 - 2019)

 Polymer electrolyte fuel cells are suitable for various uses.
-These include the use in devices, such as portable computers and smartphones, as well as for transportation in automotive applications and for decentralized energy supply in combined heat and power units (CHPs) for stationary application.
+This includes the use in devices, such as portable computers and smartphones, as well as for transportation in automotive applications and for decentralised energy supply in combined heat and power units (CHPs) for stationary application.

-The research and development activities within task 29 included all aspects of PEFCs (polymer electrolyte fuel cells) and DF-PEFCs (direct fuel polymer electrolyte fuel cells).
+The research and development activities within task 31 include all aspects of PEFCs (polymer electrolyte fuel cells) and DF-PEFCs (direct fuel polymer electrolyte fuel cells).

 New materials for fuel cell stacks

 Research activities are focused on the development and characterisation of novel materials and designs for polymer electrolyte membranes, electrode catalysts, catalyst support materials, membrane electrode assemblies and bipolar plates.

 The aim is to reduce material and manufacturing costs at improved performance and durability for PEFCs.

 This subtask focuses on stack and system development as well as on balance of plant aspects.
 This includes system analyses, stack hardware design, as well as the development and construction of prototypes.
 The standardisation of test protocols is also included in this task.
 Therefore, the influence of contaminations and operation parameters on the fuel cell lifetime, water and heat management is investigated and optimised parameters are proposed.
 This task also includes reformer development for hydrogen supply in CHP and axillary power units (APUs), based on PEFCs.